tiny-pilot/janus-gateway/debian/README.md

 ## Build

-On device, run the following commands:
+On the device, run the following commands:

 ```bash
 # Set the Janus version.